Implementing basic Haskell lenses in twenty exercises

 useful functors we’ve seen along the way.

-I recommend looking up the #.
+I recommend looking up the #. operator, as it makes the

 implementation cleaner.

-= runIdentity #. s (\_ -> Identity b) set s b
+set s b = runIdentity #. s (\_ -> Identity b)Say I give you

-setter :: Setter (Int, String) (String, String) Int String
+setter :: Setter (Int, String) (String, String) Int StringHow would you change (1, "world") into

-("hello", "world")
+("hello", "world")?

 This we can figure out by following the types.
 It also feels quite a bit like a function call in some imperative language.

-is to make it take a
+setter .~ "Hello" (1, "world")One easy generalization for set is to make it take a

 function instead of a constant value.
 The usual name for such a function

-.
-We can always recover set
+is over.
+We can always recover set from

-with a simple
+over with a simple

-set setter x = over setter (const x)
+set setter x = over setter (const x).

 Implement

-over :: Setter s t a b -> (a -> b) -> s -> t
+over :: Setter s t a b -> (a -> b) -> s -> tover hits a sweet spot.
+It’s general enough to be really

 powerful, but not so general that figuring out how to write it is